joergschultzelutter/core-aprs-client/docs/extensions.md

 | `hello`           | Generates a "Hello World" output string                                                                                                                                                                                                                                                                                                                   |
 | `error`           | Triggers the input processor's error mechanism and generates an input-processor specific error.
 This demo will use a fixed string with the value of `Triggered input processor error`.
 Your own input processor could use this mechanism in case e.g. a keyword expects an additional parameter which was not supplied to `core-aprs-client` by the user. |

-Any _other_ command that is sent to `core-aprs-client` will generate the bot's _generic_ error message, such as `Unknown command`.
+Any _other_ command that is sent to `core-aprs-client` will generate the bot's _generic_ error message which is defined in the [configuration file](configuration_subsections/config_client.md).

 > [!TIP]
-> For demonstration purposes, both `client_input_parser.py` and `client_output_generator.py` use a _very_ simplified processing algorithm.
+> For demonstration purposes, both `client_input_parser.py` and `client_output_generator.py` use a _VERY_ simplified processing algorithm.
 For your future code, you might want to implement proper parsing (e.g. by using regular expressions) and error handling.

 ## Extending the input parser `client_input_parser.py`